dsunshi/dsunshi.github.io/_posts/2025-08-11-Haskell-L-System.md

 ## Simple L-Systems in Haskell

-The following Haskell implementation is based on Daniel Shiffman's original L-System:
+The following Haskell implementation is based on the original L-System example from the video linked above:

 Axiom: "A"